Skip to main content

-Record UDF
+Record UDFs

 Record UDFs perform operations on a single record such as creating or updating records based on a set of parameters.
 Background UDFs are record UDFs applied to the records returned from scans and secondary index queries.